Learn

 Dividend-paying companies like Coca-Cola tend to be more established and stable.
 So investing in them can provide a level of stability to your portfolio.
 Even if the stock price drops, you can still receive dividends as long as the company continues to pay them out.

 But, it's important to note that dividend investing does come with some risks.
-It's possible that companies might stop paying dividends if they face financial issues.
+Companies might stop paying dividends if they face financial issues.
 They may also choose to reinvest their earnings instead of sharing them.
 Moreover, this may not be the best strategy for investors seeking high growth and capital appreciation.

 Index investing is a popular way to adopt a passive approach and simplify your investing strategy.
 Index investing is about investing in a diverse range of companies and sectors.
 ASX 200, for example, is an index that has the top 200 companies listed on the Australian Stock Exchange.